pmwisdom/cordova-background-geolocation-services/README.md

 bgLocationServices.stop();
 ````

+### Known Issues:

+Phonegap Build : Swift files are not officially supported as of yet on phonegap build, so if there is a problem installing it in that environment, there isn't anything I can do until they are supported.

 By the way, credit to Christocracy and his great [plugin](https://github.com/christocracy/cordova-plugin-background-geolocation/tree/0.3.7) that spurned this one.
 It should share the same concepts via javascript.